lorenzobalzani/bio-ee-egv/README.md

 # event-graph-verbalization
-T5X (Flax) model with linear attention for verbalizing biomedical events represented as graphs
+T5X (Flax) model with linear attention for verbalizing biomedical events represented as graphs.